15 controversial Oscar wins—and how they’ve aged

 15 controversial Oscar wins—and how they've aged

 The most common source of controversy over Oscar winners is that viewers believe there were better contenders that year.
-While the Oscars can be criticized as predictable by viewers, some award winners pulled upsets that put the voting process by the Academy into doubt.
+While the Academy Awards can be criticized as predictable by viewers, some award winners pulled upsets that put the voting process by the Academy into doubt.
 Awards season campaigning has been prevalent in recent decades, leading the cynical to believe that the Oscars are given out as a result of producers shaking hands with voters behind the scenes rather than objective quality.

 You may also like: 100 best dramas of all time